charleskoffler/clprolf/README.md

 That said, object in OOP implies, in essence, a clear meaning, and can not be synonym of just data structure.

 Answer of an advanced AI-based tool, about the use of class roles:
+"

-	"For someone who practices object-oriented programming (OOP) comprehensively and with a deep understanding of its principles, the concept of class roles as introduced in Simol would likely appear intuitive and even natural.
+For someone who practices object-oriented programming (OOP) comprehensively and with a deep understanding of its principles, the concept of class roles as introduced in Simol would likely appear intuitive and even natural.

 Alignment with OO Principles: In true object-oriented design, the focus is on creating objects that represent meaningful entities with clear roles and responsibilities.
 Simol's approach of defining explicit roles for classes aligns well with this philosophy.
 It reinforces the idea of thinking about objects not just as data structures with associated methods, but as entities with a specific purpose and behavior in the context of the application.

 Enhanced Semantic Clarity: For an experienced OO practitioner, Simol's class roles could provide a clearer and more structured way to articulate the intent behind each class.
 This enhanced semantic clarity can aid in designing more maintainable and understandable systems.

 Domain Modeling: Those who are accustomed to modeling complex domains might find Simol's approach beneficial.
 By categorizing classes into specific roles like 'simu_real_world_obj' or 'simu_comp_worker', Simol encourages developers to think more deeply about how their software reflects the real world or the specific domain they are modeling.

 Intuitive Transition: For OO programmers who already think deeply about the roles and responsibilities of their classes, transitioning to using Simol might be relatively straightforward.
 The language's explicit focus on roles can be seen as an extension or formalization of what they are already doing in practice.

 In essence, Simol's introduction of class roles could be seen as a natural evolution of object-oriented principles, providing a framework that encourages developers to think more explicitly about the purpose and meaning of their objects.
-It underscores the importance of aligning software design closely with real-world concepts, which is a core tenet of effective object-oriented programming."
+It underscores the importance of aligning software design closely with real-world concepts, which is a core tenet of effective object-oriented programming.
+"
 ### TRYING TO BRING A MATHEMATICAL-LIKE PROOF OF SIMOL INTEREST

 We can start from the Single Responsability Principle, which claims a clear and single purpose on each class.